Writing the best emails possible is vital to the success of your business.

 Any error in communication and you can soon find customer, clients, colleagues, managers and partners will be right on your back, chasing up the mistakes you have caused.

-To avoid these errors completely, here are sixteen of the worst mistakes you must avoid.
+To avoid these errors completely, here are ten of the worst mistakes you must avoid.

 1. Not Formatting Fonts

 If you’ve copy and pasted a bit of text into your email, always format it, so your email is consistent.
 This is as simple as highlighting the text and changing the font so just make sure that you do.

 Another way to ensure your readers don’t take you seriously is by writing your company name wrong.
 It should be written everywhere you look in your office, so there’s no excuse.

 Grammar is such an important part of writing an email, so it’s essential that you get it right.
 Using the right grammar will help to improve your email’s readability and structure.

 To ensure your grammar skills are in line with the most up to date guidelines, check out websites such as Resumention or Easywordcount which host blogs and reference sheets with everything you need to know.